OrangeScript/OrangeScript/README.md

 **Note** This GitHub profile was created for my masters degree projects.
 Although it is part of my personal project and portfolio, you can visit my main GitHub profile at [ImDiegodev](https://github.com/imdiegodev1)

-🐍 I am a Cloud and Software Developer oriented to product creations and improvement from back-end and data architecture or design side.
-I have always been interested in technology and innovation.
-I have 5+ years of experience working for Data Engineering and Data Processing projects.
-First, I focused my career in data management and data processing with SQL, Power BI and Python.
-More recently, I have been focused on Data Engineering using Python and AWS Cloud.
-I consider myself self-taught and technologies such as Cloud computing with AWS, Python and Data allow me to experiment with different products and teams around the world.
+🐍 I am a software and cloud developer pursuing a master's degree in software engineering at the Universidad de los Andes in Colombia.

+I hope this profile will be useful for your personal projects, work or as a guide to understand what you can find in a master's program related to software engineering.

 - 🔭 I’m currently working on a BPO company as Data Engineer

-- 🌱 I’m currently learning **Cloud computing with AWS and Azure**
+- 🌱 I’m getting better in **Cloud computing with AWS and Azure**

-- 👯 I’m looking to collaborate in **Startups**
+- 👯 I’m looking to collaborate in **Startups** and **Cloud projects**

-- 🤝 I’m looking for help with **React**
+- 🤝 I’m looking for help with **React** and **DevOps**

-- 💬 Ask me about **Python, Back-end and Data Engineering**
+- 💬 Ask me about **Python, Back-end and Data Engineering in the cloud**

 - 📫 How to reach me **hi@imdiego.dev**